 Figure 2 Catch of herring by fishery type.
 Source: B.C.
 Ministry of Agriculture, 2018.

 For the 2019 season, the expected catch across all herring fisheries is approximately 30,000 tonnes (Figure 3).
-The only statistical areas open to the gillnet and seine roe fisheries is within the Strait of Georgia.
+The only statistical areas open to the gillnet and seine roe fisheries are within the Strait of Georgia.
 Outside the Strait of Georgia, there are small fisheries as part of First Nations and commercial spawn on kelp fisheries (SOK), as well as Food, Social, and Ceremonial (FSC) fisheries.
 Other special use herring fisheries are predicted to total approximately 800 tonnes.
 Grouping these together, the only commercial fishing for herring outside the Strait of Georgia is for commercial spawn on kelp.

 Figure 3 Expected catches (metric tonnes) of herring by area and fishery for the 2019 season areas.
 CC: Central Coast; HG: Haida Gwaii; PR: Prince Rupert; SOG: Strait of Georgia; WCVI: West Coast Vancouver Island.
 FSC: Food, Social, and Ceremonial; SOK: Spawn on Kelp.
 Source: DFO, 2018